Enrip99/NochepeliBot/README.md

 Run `sudo ./init.sh` on your terminal.

 Edit the `config.json` file and fill in all camps with the required id's.
- - `owner1` and `owner2` are the id's of the users that will be able to shut down the bot via the `shut off` command.
+ - `owners` are the id's of the users that will be able to shut down the bot via the `shut off` command.
+You can add as many as you want, separated with a comma.
  - `token` is your bot's token.
 You can obtain it in the [Discord developer portal](https://discord.com/developers/).
  - `channelid` is the id of the channel where you'll be runing the bot.
 To avoid cluttering chats, the bot will only work in one channel.
 Once you've filled everything, copy the `config.json` and `lista.json` files inside the `data` directory (if it doesn't exist, create one).